 Guests experience the Timothy and Caroline Riordan home, with original Stickley furniture and personal belongings on display, as if the family had just stepped out.
 Designed by architect Charles Whittlesey and completed in 1904, the home features all the amenities available at the time, including indoor plumbing, central heat, and electric lights.

+Enjoy the Breakfast Room Temporary and Sports and Recreation in Milton 1890-1940 exhibits and learn about the leisure time activities for the Riordan family and their workers.
 The first floor of the Michael and Elizabeth Riordan home is filled with exhibits pertaining to the Riordan family, the Arts and Crafts style, and the lumber industry.
 Admission is included with the East House Guided Tour.